 A Better Way

 “Our ongoing relationship working with HotSpot on parking made working with them for a transit pass for our student population an easy transition,” Meredith says.
-“And the student pass is giving us some perspective on our ability to potentially move into digital payments for other users, such as our general ridership.”
+“The student pass is giving us some perspective on our ability to potentially move into digital payments for other users, such as our general ridership.”

 She praises HotSpot’s “hands-on” approach to customer service.

-“Their tech response is 24/7 and they’re very responsive to customer comments,” Meredith says.
-“They’re easy to get ahold of.
+“Their tech response is 24/7, and they’re very responsive to customer comments,” Meredith says.
+“They’re easy to get a hold of.
 And they’re eager to know that we’re satisfied.”